gicLAB/SECDA-TFLite/README.md

 bazel run //tensorflow/lite/examples/systemc:hello_systemc
 ```

+Now you should have everything set up to start developing with the SECDA-TFLite toolkit.

+## 4. VSCode Instructions

-Once the environment is created, we recommend using VSCode to immediately start developing.
+Once the development environment is created, we recommend using VSCode to immediately start developing.
 Checkout the VSCode instructions below.

-## 4. VSCode Instructions
 * Load VSCode `SECDA-TFLite.code-workspace` using "open workspace from file" option in the VSCode File menu.
 Note: within the container this workspace will be located at `/working_dir/SECDA-TFLite.code-workspace`.

 * Once the VSCode workspace is loaded, you are able to run to the launch configurations through the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) tab to run the end to end simulation.